hariharanr8/Customer_call_report/README.md

-# Customer_call_report
+#Customer Call Report
-Customer Call Dashboard Designed an interactive Excel dashboard that integrates slicers, conditional formatting, and bar charts to analyze call metrics, agent performance, and customer satisfaction in multiple locations.
+This repository contains an Excel workbook designed to analyze and visualize customer call center performance.
+It includes raw data, pivot tables, and dashboards to track key performance indicators (KPIs).